QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 7) Specify the categories in the default line (comma-separated list).

-Note that if you add a service category to the shell, the shell’s default category will be removed.
-Each shell template comes with a default category, which is defined in the shell’s standard.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The category is added to the **Global** domain.
+However, if a category with the same name exists in a different domain, CloudShell will link this category to the Global domain as well.

 8) Package and import the shell into CloudShell.